Frequently asked questions about the Air Quality Health Index (AQHI)

 About the expanded AQHI program in Ontario

-The community AQHI observation and the individual station AQHI observation
+The community AQHI value and the individual station observation

-What is the difference between the community AQHI observation and the individual station AQHI observation?
+What is the difference between the community AQHI value and the individual station observation?

 The Air Quality Health Index (AQHI) is based on measurements of air quality from monitoring stations across Canada.
 For most communities, the AQHI value is produced by averaging information from the air monitoring stations in the local area.
 This average community value is provided for the locations on the provincial map.
 AQHI values from the individual air monitoring stations are provided in the accompanying list.